-ED 275 Children's Literature SP 3 s.h.
 A survey of all forms of children's literature and a study of a variety of materials relating to the development of literacy in children.
-Students carry out critical study and evaluation of many children's books in the areas of fiction, non-fiction and poetry.
-The course examines criteria for the selection of children's books for pleasure, enrichment of curriculum areas, and child development.
-It also examines appropriate presentation techniques.
+Students carry out critical study and evaluation of many children's books in the areas of ficdents carry out critical study and evaluation of many children's books in the areas of fiction, non-fiction and poetry.
+The course examines criteria for the selection of children's books for pleasure, enrichment of curriculum areas, and child development: It also examines appropriate presentation techniques.
 Prerequisites: ED 171.
 Hours of class per week: 3.